Menu

 Sponsorship—Finding sponsors is never easy, but potential sponsors are more likely help out when they know that the main purpose of the event is to raise money for charity.
 The most direct way to get money for your Ice Bowl charity is by asking for it from businesses and individuals.
 Putting together a sponsorship form is important, especially when approaching businesses.
 Although the money you’re asking for may go entirely to your charity, a company chooses to sponsor events because they want exposure for their company and/or products.
 So, your sponsorship proposal should offer them exposure through logos on flyers, banners at the event, and inclusion in any advertising you may do.
 Through the use of pledge sheets, local players can solicit pledges from friends, family, and co-workers.
 The forms below have been used, with some success, in Kansas City.

-Sponsor Form: https://icebowlhq.com/docs/ib15samplesponsorproposal.pdf
+Sponsor Form: http://icebowlhq.com/docs/ib15samplesponsorproposal.pdf

-Pledge Form: https://icebowlhq.com/docs/ib15samplepledgesheet.pdf
+Pledge Form: http://icebowlhq.com/docs/ib15samplepledgesheet.pdf

 Other Funding Ideas—In 2016, the Loco Ice Bowl in Northern Virginia was the first Ice Bowl ever to utilize Gofundme.com, which resulted in their largest donation ever.
 There are other sites that offer similar services.
 Check them out carefully for their fee structures.